 If your little ones are very active in school or attend any extracurricular activities or love participating in contests, put their certificates and awards on display.
 This is an excellent way to show your child how proud you are of their accomplishments and will encourage them to do more in the future.

 Even if it’s a small desk, ensure your child has a study table of their own.
 Dedicating a separate space for your little one to study will improve their concentration and might make homework lesser of a hassle.
-Bring your child’s room to life with hanging shelves that display their books.
+Bring your kid’s room design to life with hanging shelves that display their books.
 Apart from being easily accessible, the book covers will also add colour and character to your child’s room.
 You could also fill these shelves with toys if you have a younger child and switch them out for books as they grow up.

-These children’s room design ideas should get your imagination running wild with endless possibilities.
+These kid’s room design ideas should get your imagination running wild with endless possibilities.
 By incorporating these ideas, you can create a room your child will love at every stage of life.
 Keeping their personal spaces clean and tidy is one of the fundamental lessons we teach kids at KLAY.
 Head out to your nearest centre today and join the revolution!